zihzhan/microsoft-graph-docs/api-reference/beta/resources/graph-manage-docs.md

 git remote add upstream https://github.com/microsoftgraph/microsoft-graph-docs.git git fetch upstream
 ```

+Content owners in GitHub are the individuals listed in the [Microsoft Graph contacts](https://microsoft.sharepoint.com/teams/MicrosoftGraph18/Lists/Microsoft%20Graph%20Contacts/AllItems.aspx) list for each API area.
+GitHub owners are responsible for reviewing and merging external PRs and responding to issues related to their areas of ownership.
+See also the list of [GitHub owners](https://microsoft.sharepoint.com/teams/OfficePlatform/DevX%20Wiki%20Page%20Library/Microsoft%20Graph%20GitHub%20owners%20list.aspx) in the DevX Wiki.

 Congratulations!
 You've now set up your repository.
 You won't need to repeat these steps again.